kovidgoyal/calibre/manual/template_lang.rst

 User-defined template functions
 -------------------------------

 You can add your own functions to the template processor.
-Such functions are written in python, and can be used in any of the three template programming modes.
+Such functions are written in Python, and can be used in any of the three template programming modes.
 The functions are added by going to Preferences -> Advanced -> Template functions.
 Instructions are shown in that dialog.

 Special notes for save/send templates
 -------------------------------------